Skip to content

 Build your deposit

-Lenders typically want at least 5–10% of the purchase price.
-The more you put down, the better your chances and often the keener the rate.
+Lenders usually want at least 5–10% of the purchase price saved up.
+A bigger deposit improves your chances and often earns you a keener rate.

 2. 02